Social Work (Professional Programs: MSW and IBHE-Approved Certificate)

 Master of Social Work

 The Master of Social Work degree program develops knowledge, values, and skills necessary for competent and effective social work practice.
-The college offers a curriculum for advanced social work practice in four areas of specialization: Mental Health, Child and Family, Organization and Community Practice, and School Social Work Practice.
+The college offers a curriculum for advanced social work practice in five areas of specialization: Mental Health, Child and Family, Organization and Community Practice, School Social Work, and Social Work within Justice Systems.
 Also available to students enrolled in the MSW program (separate application required after admission to the MSW program) is a Certificate in Evidence-Based Mental Health Practice with Children approved by the Illinois Board of Higher Education (IBHE).
 In addition to the programs outlined above, the Jane Addams College of Social Work and School of Public Health offer a joint MSW/MPH degree program.

 Full-time students complete the degree in two years.
 A three-year master’s program, known as the PM-Extended Study Option, is also available.
 Under the PM-Extended Study Option, students extend the usual first year of full-time study over two years, with classroom courses scheduled in the late afternoon and evening.
 Students in the first year of the full-time program and for the first two years of the PM-Extended Study Option are assigned a class schedule by the Jane Addams College of Social Work.
 In their third year, PM-Extended Study students must register for full-time study.
 Students in their specialization year are not preassigned a class schedule; daytime or evening class sections are offered to all specialization-year students.